obeone/traefik_network_connector/README.md

 - **Q: How can I debug issues with incorrect configuration values?**
   - **A:** Ensure that your command line arguments and environment variables are correctly formatted and match the expected patterns.
 Use the `--help` option with the script to see available command line arguments.

+- **Q: How can I specify the networks Traefik should connect to?**
+  - **A:** To specify the networks Traefik should connect to, you can set the `autoproxy.networks` label on the Docker containers you want Traefik to manage.
+Add the label with the network names separated by commas.
+You can change the label in [Configuration](#configuration).

 ## Contributing